hotwired/turbo-android/docs/GETTING-STARTED.md

 ### Create the TurboWebFragment layout resource
 You need to create a layout resource file that your `TurboWebFragment` will use to inflate a `TurboView` that the library provides.

-The easiest way to include a `TurboView` in your layout resource is to `<include ... />` a reference to the library's [`turbo_default.xml`](turbolinks/src/main/res/layout/turbolinks_default.xml) resource.
-This is a view provided by the library which automatically add the necessary view hierarchy that Turbo expects for attaching a WebView, progress view, and error view.
+The easiest way to include a `TurboView` in your layout resource is to `<include ... />` a reference to the library's [`turbo_default.xml`](../turbolinks/src/main/res/layout/turbolinks_default.xml) resource.
+This is a view provided by the library which automatically adds the necessary view hierarchy that Turbo expects for attaching a WebView, progress view, and error view.

 In its simplest form, your web Fragment layout file will look like: